How to Budget 4 – Expenses Not Paid Monthly

 Many people have expenses they pay every year, but don’t necessarily pay every month.
 Examples of these expenses include car and home/renters insurance, property taxes (if you own your home), car maintenance and registration, contributions to your retirement savings other than those that are withheld by your employer, and holiday and birthday presents.

-Even though you don’t pay these expenses every month, you’ll need to include them in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More so you have the money when you need it.
+Even though you don’t pay these expenses every month, you’ll need to include them in your budget so you have the money when you need it.
 In practice, I suggest transferring the total budgeted amount for all of these expenses to a separate account, possibly a savings account at the same bank as your checking account, every month or every time you get paid.
 You can then transfer the money back to your checking account to pay the expenses when they are due.
 You’ll need to remember that the money in that account is designated for specific purposes and shouldn’t be used for emergencies and particularly not for discretionary purposes.

 Identifying Your Less-Than-Monthly Expenses